The federal court process includes:

+If you have been charged with a federal crime, you are probably feeling trepidation and stress.
 You must take federal charges seriously and vigorously defend yourself against these accusations.
 The federal court process can be intimidating and difficult to understand.
-Retaining one of the Best federal defense lawyers will answer your questions and help you understand the steps in the process and what to expect.
+Retaining one of the Chattanooga federal defense lawyers at Best & Brock, PLLC can help to answer your questions and give you an understanding of the steps in the process and what to expect.

 You will also be required to make a plea to the charges.
 You may plead guilty or not guilty to the charges, but it is best to speak with an experienced federal court lawyer before the hearing so you answer properly.
 A guilty plea means that you agree that you committed the crimes as charged and no trial will be necessary.
 The judge will set a sentencing hearing date.

 If you plead not guilty, additional hearings will be necessary during which time there will be an exchange of information in preparation for trial.
 A designated federal defense lawyer will be required for communication regarding these events and exchange of information.

 A scheduling order provides you with hearing dates and trial dates.
 A number of conferences and hearings must be conducted as part of the pretrial process.
 The purpose of a pretrial conference is to help expedite the case and establish procedures for pretrial actions.
 These conferences are designed to help improve the process and ensure that parties are properly prepared for trial.

 The judge issues a scheduling order within 90 days of the complaint or 60 days after the first appearance.
 It can only be delayed with good cause.

 - File motions in the case